adamstirtan/pso-js/README.md

 ## Demo

-To see the PSO visualization in action, you can visit the live demo [here](https://github.io/pso-js).
+To see the PSO visualization in action, you can visit the live demo at [https://adamstirtan.github.io/pso-js/](https://adamstirtan.github.io/pso-js/).

 ## Features